luciazifcakova/16S_fish_gut/README.md

 Comments on data quality:

 31 samples had higher than 20% read duplication level that can either mean low biological diversity or techincal errors.
-However, even the sample 25 with highest bacterial species diversity had 40% of duplication level, it is possible that PCR over-amplified some templates more then others or that flow cell was overload followed by re-sequencing, hence it can skew abundance and biodiversity estimates.
+However, duplication is expected in PCR amplified samples.

-pathogenic bacteria lists:
+Pathogenic bacteria lists:

 https://www.sciencedirect.com/science/article/pii/S235234092500856X
 NEMESISdb is a set of three curated 16S rRNA full length sequence datasets enabling the identification and tracking of potentially pathogenic bacteria (PPB) across human, fish and crustacean hosts and helping reveal factors that influence their dynamics.
 A list of pathogenic bacteria for humans, fishes, and crustaceans from various studies and pathogen detection pipeline such as 16SPIP, FAPROTAX, MPD and MBPD.
 Full length 16S rRNA gene sequences of each of the pathogenic bacteria of the list was downloaded from the SILVA 138.2 SSU Ref NR99 bacterial database in order to obtain three pathogenic reference datasets for humans, fishes, and crustaceans, respectively.
 Lastly, each dataset was curated with homemade scripts to remove all sequences wrongly assigned at the species taxonomic level in SILVA 138.2 SSU Ref NR99.